cstack/db_tutorial/_parts/part8.md

 +typedef enum NodeType_t NodeType;
 ```

 Each node will correspond to one page.
 Internal nodes will point to their children by storing the page number that stores the child.
-The btree receives pointers to pages by asking the pager for a particular page number.
+The btree asks the pager for a particular page number and gets back a pointer into the page cache.
+Pages are stored in the database file one after the other in order of page number.

 Nodes need to store some metadata in a header at the beginning of the page.
-Both types of nodes will store what type of node they are, whether or not they are the root node, and a pointer to their parent (to allow finding a node's siblings).
+Every node will store what type of node it is, whether or not it is the root node, and a pointer to its parent (to allow finding a node's siblings).
 I define constants for the size and offset of every header field:

 ```diff
 +/*